UK Internal Market Scheme (UKIMS)

 What is the UK Internal Market Scheme (UKIMS)?

-The UK Internal Market Scheme (UKIMS) is a trusted trader scheme which will give you access to the simplified processes for Internal Market Movements.
+The UK Internal Market Scheme (UKIMS) is a trusted trader scheme that gives you access to the simplified processes for Internal Market Movements.

-The UKIMS will also continue to enable authorised traders to move eligible goods to Northern Ireland in line with existing “not at risk” arrangements.
+The UKIMS enables authorised traders to move eligible goods to Northern Ireland in line with the ‘not at risk’ arrangements.

 Why is it important to have a UK Internal Market Scheme (UKIMS) authorisation?

-That means you won’t be charged the applicable EU rate of duty for eligible goods moving from Great Britain to Northern Ireland.
-You’ll only pay UK duty when moving eligible goods to Northern Ireland from a country outside both the United Kingdom and the European Union.
+This means you will not be charged the applicable European Union rate of duty for eligible goods moving from Great Britain to Northern Ireland.
+You will only pay UK duty when moving eligible goods to Northern Ireland from a country outside both the United Kingdom and the European Union.

-UK Internal Market Scheme (UKIMS) Frequently Asked Questions
+Frequently Asked Questions (FAQs) about the UK Internal Market Scheme (UKIMS)

-Welcome to the Northern Ireland Customs & Trade Academy (NICTA) FAQ section, dedicated to the UKIMS.
-Here you will find answers to the most common queries closely associated with the UKIMS.
-We will continue to update this section to reflect any changes in the information provided, or to extend the range of answers available based on any new FAQs we receive.
+Welcome to this FAQ section dedicated to the UKIMS, where you will find answers to the most common queries regarding the scheme.
+We will continue to update this section to reflect any changes in the information provided or to extend the range of answers available based on any new FAQs we receive.

 How can I apply for UKIMS?